amitvashisttech/k8s-docker-vmware_15April2020/K8s/05-Dashboard/README.md

-Step:4 "Grab the Token & Use the same to login to K8s Dashboard" kubectl describe secret  admin-user-1-token-t7gsn -n kubernetes`-dashboard
+Step:4 "Grab the Token & Use the same to login to K8s Dashboard" kubectl describe secret  admin-user-1-token-t7gsn -n kubernetes-dashboard